 Diets deficient in B vitamins may increase the risk of many health-related concerns and conditions, such as:

 - Problems managing weight

 - Problems with fertility or fetal development disorders

 Being deficient in B vitamins can be harmful to your metabolic health and overall wellness.
 However, avoiding excessive intake is also important.

-Eating a diet rich in whole foods from the list below as well as making sure you meet your protein needs can go a long way in supporting your B vitamin status.
+Eating a diet rich in whole foods from the list below can go a long way in supporting your B vitamin status.
 Since many B vitamins are found in protein-rich foods, inadequate intake of protein may predispose someone to B vitamin deficiency.

 Foods rich in B vitamins include: